Will 2022 Summer Intensives be held in person?

 When will I receive my audition results?

-Audition results will be emailed to the primary email address listed on the audition form within 2 weeks of the audition date.
-Please add firstname.lastname@example.org to your safe sender list to ensure receipt of the audition result email.
-Please note that due to extenuating circumstances as a result of the COVID-19 pandemic, 2021 results may be delayed past the 2-week mark.
+Audition results are typically emailed to the primary email address listed on the audition form within 2 weeks of the audition date.
+Please add email@example.com to your safe sender list to ensure receipt of the audition result email.
+Please note that due to extenuating circumstances as a result of the COVID-19 pandemic, 2022 results may be delayed past the 2-week mark.

 Is my spot in a summer program guaranteed if I am accepted?